sonus21/sonus21/README.md

 <h1 align="center">Hi🙏, I'm Sonu Kumar</h1>
 <p>A passionate backend developer and a freelance software engineer from india.
 My passion for software lies with builduing highly scalable backends with little to zero downtime.
 I take great care in the  architecture, latency, scale, bugs and code quality of the things I build.
+Have developed services that handles millions of requets per minute.
 </p>
 <h2 align="center">🌱 Backend Developer 🌱</h2>